isomerpages/pris-test/_join-us/careers/Our Employee Value Proposition.md

 You can look forward to a fulfilling and diverse range of career opportunities, as well as extensive opportunities to advance your career in the forefront of corrections.

 ##### **Career Route Map**
-Under SPS’ single scheme rank structure, non-graduate officers can progress up the ranks without a degree, based on performance and potential.
+Under SPS’ single scheme rank structure, officers can progress up the ranks without a degree, based on performance and potential.
 We offer our officers a wide range of postings through different portfolios across SPS, supported by a comprehensive training and development framework that will allow you to grow professionally as you advance in your career with the SPS.